tengqm/website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

   Normal  Started    30s   kubelet            Started container nginx
 ```

-Here you can see configuration information about the container(s) and Pod (labels, resource requirements, etc.), as well as status information about the container(s) and Pod (state, readiness, restart count, events, etc.).
+Here you can see configuration information about the container(s) and Pod (labels, resource
+requirements, etc.), as well as status information about the container(s) and Pod (state,
+readiness, restart count, events, etc.).

-The container state is one of Waiting, Running, or Terminated.
-Depending on the state, additional information will be provided -- here you can see that for a container in Running state, the system tells you when the container started.
+The container state is one of `Waiting`, `Running`, or `Terminated`.
+Depending on the state, additional
+information will be provided.
+Here you can see that for a container in `Running` state, the system
+tells you when the container was started.

-Ready tells you whether the container passed its last readiness probe.
-(In this case, the container does not have a readiness probe configured; the container is assumed to be ready if no readiness probe is configured.)
+Ready tells you whether the container passed its last readiness check.
+In this case, the container does not have a readiness probe configured; the container is assumed
+to be ready if no readiness probe is configured.

-Restart Count tells you how many times the container has been restarted; this information can be useful for detecting crash loops in containers that are configured with a restart policy of 'always.'
+"Restart Count" tells you how many times the container has been restarted; this information can be
+useful for detecting crash loops in containers that are configured with a restart policy of `Always`.

-Currently the only Condition associated with a Pod is the binary Ready condition, which indicates that the pod is able to service requests and should be added to the load balancing pools of all matching services.
+Currently the only Condition associated with a Pod is the binary `Ready` condition, which indicates that
+the Pod is able to service requests and should be added to the load balancing pools of all matching services.

 Lastly, you see a log of recent events related to your Pod.
-"From" indicates the component that is logging the event.
+"From" indicates the component that is
+logging the event.
 "Reason" and "Message" tell you what happened.

 ## Example: debugging Pending Pods

-A common scenario that you can detect using events is when you've created a Pod that won't fit on any node.
-For example, the Pod might request more resources than are free on any node, or it might specify a label selector that doesn't match any nodes.
-Let's say we created the previous Deployment with 5 replicas (instead of 2) and requesting 600 millicores instead of 500, on a four-node cluster where each (virtual) machine has 1 CPU.
-In that case one of the Pods will not be able to schedule.
-(Note that because of the cluster addon pods such as fluentd, skydns, etc., that run on each node, if we requested 1000 millicores then none of the Pods would be able to schedule.)
+A common scenario that you can detect using events is when you've created a Pod that won't fit on
+any node.
+For example, the Pod might request more resources than are free on any node, or it might
+specify a label selector that doesn't match any nodes.
+Let's say we created the previous
+Deployment with 5 replicas (instead of 2) and requesting 600 millicores instead of 500, on a
+four-node cluster where each node has 1 CPU.
+In that case one of the Pods will not be
+able to be scheduled.
+Note that because of the cluster addon Pods such as fluentd, DNS server, etc.,
+that run on each node, if we requested 1000 millicores then none of the Pods would be able to
+be scheduled.

 ```shell
 kubectl get pods